JARVIS-AI/coteditor-theme/README.md

 ## Info

-I just make a new cottheme file for **cotEditor | Native Editor for macOS** and I want to share it Excat color code same as new XCode but for some programming languages you will see some differents from these to Apple XCode
+I just make a new cottheme file for **CotEditor | Native Editor for macOS** and I want to share it for others.

+Exact color code same as new XCode (WWDC 2019) but for some programming languages you will see some differents from original Apple XCode, Need some syntax style that is upon on CotEditor styles.

 Go to repo and wiki to download themes